mjallen729/GSheet-From-WebData/README.md

 NOTE: Once you get your service account credentials file, rename it `credentials.json` and put it in the `keys` folder.

 ## Usage
+In `main.py`:

-In `main.py`: change `spreadsheet` to the spreadsheet ID.
+Set `spreadsheet` to the spreadsheet ID.
 It'll be in the URL: docs.google.com/spreadsheets/d/{SHEET ID}/...

-Change `workbook` to the name of your workbook.
+Set `workbook` to the name of your workbook.
 If the workbook does not exist it will be created.

 Finally, set `wishlist_link` to a link to your AirBNB Wishlist.